YouTube TV triples its footprint with launches in 10 more U.S. markets

 Because of all the live TV options on the market today, new tools are emerging that aim to help consumers pick a streaming TV service, like Suppose.tv or Bundler, for instance.
 But YouTube TV’s strategy has largely been to target younger viewers – that is, those who are already spending their time watching YouTube, not traditional television.

 So far, that seems to be working.
-Nielsen data says that half of traditional TV viewers are over 49, but over half of YouTube TV viewership is from 13 to 34 year-olds.
+Nielsen data says that half of traditional TV viewers are over 49, but more than half of YouTube TV viewership is 13 to 34 year-olds.

 YouTube TV has so far declined to provide user numbers that could speak to its traction, but that could be partly because the service is still rolling out around the U.S. The company promises that more U.S. markets will go live in the future.